-Plan Review
+11.0 Plan Review

-- 11.1 The State Advisory Council on Early Childhood Education and Care (SAC) formerly Early Learning Council will receive, and have opportunity to comment on, the initial and revised Statewide Child Care Emergency Plan. - 11.2 Annually, an ad hoc committee of the SAC will convene to review the plan, any after-incident recommendations, current updates related to best practice, and complete an update of the plan. - 11.3 Updates to the Statewide Child Care Emergency Plan will be approved by the Secretary and subsequently posted on the DHS website.
+- 11.1 The Early Learning Council/State Interagency Coordinating Council (ELC/SICC) will receive and have opportunity to comment on the initial and revised Statewide Child Care Emergency Plan. - 11.2 Annually an ad hoc committee of the ELC/SICC will convene to review the plan, any after incident recommendations, current updates related to best practice and complete an update of the plan. - 11.3 Annual updates to the Statewide Child Care Emergency Plan will be approved by the Secretary and subsequently posted on the DHS website.